EXCLUSIVE-Renewable firms in Mexico must contribute to grid backup -CFE chief

 MEXICO CITY, May 22 (Reuters) - Private renewable energy firms in Mexico should pay for part of the baseload power underpinning the flow of electricity on the grid, the head of the state power company said on Friday, as a dispute on the future of the local industry roils the market.

-Manuel Bartlett, director of the Comision Federal de Electricidad, or CFE, told Reuters that his company nevertheless favors more clean energy and will seek to further reduce its use of fuel oil as a major source of power generation.
+Manuel Bartlett, director of the Comision Federal de Electricidad (CFE) and staunch defender of the state, told Reuters he favors more clean energy and wants to reduce Mexico's use of fuel oil as a major source of power generation.

+But he said renewable operators had not been pulling their weight in contributing to the infrastructure that sustains them.

-"Wind and photovoltaic (plants) don't pay the CFE for the backup," Bartlett said in an interview, referring to the cost of power generation from fossil fuels to ensure a uninterrupted flow to the grid.
-"And I can't allow that."
+"Wind and photovoltaic (plants) don't pay the CFE for the backup," said Bartlett, referring to the cost of power generation from fossil fuels, mostly natural gas, to guarantee uninterrupted flow.

+"Do you think it's fair for the CFE to subsidize these companies that don't produce power all day?" he asked.

+The firms should also start helping to pay transmission costs, he said.

 Last month, Mexico's power grid regulator CENACE issued a ruling supported by Bartlett that prevented several dozen new renewable energy plants from connecting to the network.

-CENACE cited the national crisis over the coronavirus pandemic as a justification, arguing that the intermittent nature of wind and solar power is not consistent with ensuring constant electricity supply.
+CENACE cited the coronavirus pandemic as a justification, arguing that intermittent wind and solar power is not consistent with ensuring constant electricity supply.

-The decision prompted letters of complaint to the energy ministry by the European Union and Canada, whose governments were upset that their companies had been shut out.

-Mexican business associations also criticized the move, saying it puts more than $6 billion in renewable power plants scheduled to begin operating this year or next in limbo.
+Business associations said the move put more than $6 billion in renewable power plants scheduled to begin operating this year or next in limbo.

-In a provisional ruling this week, a judge ordered CENACE to back down and allow the renewable firms to continue with tests needed to bring plants online.
+In a provisional ruling this week, a judge ordered CENACE to back down and allow the renewable firms to continue for now with tests needed to bring plants online.

+Bartlett, an 84-year-old former interior minister who has been a force in Mexican politics for decades, said he is not seeking to restore CFE's decades-long monopoly that was ended by the previous government.

+But he said Lopez Obrador has instructed him to ensure the CFE generates at least 54% of power output, its current level.

 (Reporting by David Alire Garcia; Additional reporting by Adriana Barrera Editing by Marguerita Choy and Sonya Hepinstall)